 The motto for the Esquimalt Farmers Market is that they are “worth crossing the bridge for” and I can personally attest to this.
-I had been a resident in Greater Victoria for nearly 15 years before my first visit to the Esquimalt Farmers Market.
-I was not disappointed.
-And quite frankly, wondered what had taken me so long to check this market out.
+They had been in operation for 5 years before my first visit to the Esquimalt Farmers Market and I was not disappointed.
+Quite frankly, I wondered what had taken me so long to check this market out.

-Since my initial visit, the market temporarily moved to Bullen Park to allow for social distancing and is also now featuring some vendors at the new Esquimalt Town Square.
-They have now transitioned back to Memorial Park and continue to have vendors at Town Square until the end of November.
-Typically, they move indoors to the Esquimalt Rec Centre during the winter months.
+Since my initial visit, the market temporarily moved to Bullen Park to allow for social distancing.
+They then moved back to Memorial Park briefly with some vendors operating out of the new Esquimalt Town Square.
+It is unclear where the market will be held in 2022 but we're confident it will be held!
+At the end of November they typically move indoors to the Esquimalt Rec Centre during the winter season.

 Parking at the Memorial Park site was initially a challenge because you can see the Esquimalt farmers market from Esquimalt Road but it is not abundantly clear where to park.
 I drove around for a few minutes, passed a few “residents’ only parking” roads and finally found a spot conveniently located a couple blocks from the market.

 In the end, it was super simple to find and now I know for next time.
 If you’re not sure where to park, refer to their website or Facebook page for a parking map.

 When I entered the market, my senses were immediately delighted by the colourful fresh fruits and veggies and the smell of delicious foods cooking in the food trucks.
 Throughout the market, numerous vendors offer free samples which I really appreciate.
 On my initial visit, I tried kombucha for the first time today along with some pineapple jam and Wayward spirits made from BC honey.

 I’m glad I tried kombucha because I had been seeing it everywhere and had no idea it was a fermented tea.
 As for the liqueur made from BC honey, I think that is going to make a fantastic hot apple cider when the weather is cooler.